 This post originally appeared in the McPherson Weekly News. (www.mcphersonweeklynews.com)

 An incredibly fun genre of board games has been largely untapped gamers, and that is those using “Hidden Movement.”
 There’s a decent amount of variety within this genre, but with one consistency: one or more players track their piece’s movement on a separate piece of paper.
 Typically the hidden player’s piece is not placed on the board until “seen” by at least one player.
-This varies from game to game, but they all have a similar feel.
+This varies from game to game (find more info on this site), but they all have a similar feel.
 Think of them as “Hide and Seek as a board game.”
 Although it can potentially have major flaws, this single game mechanism alone creates tons of intensity and also creates a unique experience like no other board game genre.

 First let’s talk about the variety.
 There are actually many different games in this genre and you can find one that is specifically suited to your tastes.
 Nuns on the Run feels like a race between players who take the role of Novice nuns, sneaking around a Convent, attempting to locate their forbidden Secret Wish objects and not be caught by one of the Elder Nuns.
 Specter Ops feels similar to a traditional cooperative game and is not dissimilar to one of the more well-known titles in this genre, Scotland Yard, as the Hunters need to work together to catch the Agent who has infiltrated their facility.
 This is not an incredibly limited genre, however, as many other titles such as Escape from the Aliens in Outer Space take the experience in very different directions.
 Gamers can get rust hacks which can help them explore more.